NSC Alliance Bylaws

 The corporate authority, property, and affairs of the Alliance shall be exercised, controlled, and conducted by the Board of Directors, in accordance with the District of Columbia Non-Profit Corporation Act (Act of August 6, 1962, 76 Stat.
 265 D.C.
 Code, Title 29, Ch.
 10, Secs.
 1101 et seq.) as it now exists or hereafter may be amended.

 Number and Constitution.
-The Board of Directors shall consist of the four elected officers of the Alliance (President, Vice-President, Secretary, and Treasurer), plus a minimum of six and a maximum of 15 Directors-At-Large (the number determined by the Board prior to each election).
+The Board of Directors shall consist of the five elected officers of the Alliance (President, Vice-President, Past President, Secretary, and Treasurer), plus a minimum of six and a maximum of 15 Directors-At-Large (the number determined by the Board prior to each election).
 Election of the officers and the Directors At-Large shall be by written membership ballot.

 Chair.
 The President of the Alliance shall also act as the Chair of the Board of Directors.